 - Equitable remedies, including, recession, specific performance, reformation, or an injunction

-Founded in 1987, Hendershot, Cannon & Hisey, P.C. is a Houston-based business law and business litigation law firm serving counties throughout the state of Texas.
+Founded in 1987, Hendershot, Cowart & Hisey, P.C. is a Houston-based business law and business litigation law firm serving counties throughout the state of Texas.
 If you have questions about purchase agreements, breach of contract, or other related matters, call (713) 909-7323 to speak with a member of our team.